Configure Okta as Claims Provider in SharePoint (On-Premises)

 To configure mappings, go to Directory > Profile Editor > SharePoint (On-Premise) > Mappings.

-- If you are setting the search scope level as OKTA and the identiﬁer claim as userName, then do not customize mappings for app user’s username.
+- If you set the search scope level as OKTA and the identiﬁer claim as userName,don't customize mappings for app user’s username.

-- If you are setting the search scope level as APP, then do not customize mappings for an app user’s ﬁrstName/lastName/email nor leave those ﬁelds empty.
+- If you set the search scope level as APP, don't customize mappings for an app user’s ﬁrstName/lastName/email nor leave those ﬁelds empty.

 After you complete the installation procedure, Okta should appear in the Trusted Identity Provider list on the SharePoint Central Administration console.